Conjugating Querer in Spanish: It’s NOT the same as “to want”

 (Not like that, either.
 Either we both want to go out or we don't, but let's do something fun at home then.)

-3. When to use Querer
+3. When to use Querer conjugation Spanish

-Here we’re going to talk about the many different uses this verb has in Spanish.
-I say “many” because if you compare it to English, you’ll find that it can mean as many verbs as: to love, to appreciate, to like, to want, to wish.
+“Many” because if you compare it to English, you’ll find that it can mean as many verbs as: to love, to appreciate, to like, to want, to wish.

 The most common way for us to use it would be as “to want” or “to wish” which would be almost interchangeable in Spanish.
 So, to say things like:

-- Quisiera que dejara de hacer tanto calor.
-(I wish it would stop being so hot.)
+Quisiera que dejara de hacer tanto calor. | I wish it would stop being so hot. |

-- El gato no quiere salir al techo porque está muy caliente.
-(The cat doesn't want to go out on the roof because it's too hot.)
+El gato no quiere salir al techo porque está muy caliente. | The cat doesn’t want to go out on the roof because it’s too hot. |

-Honestly, guys, we are burning up in Madrid.
-Like, I have no words.
 Just be ready to get many heat related chunks during these summer months because it is overtaking our lives for real.

 As you saw in our first chunk of this lesson, you can use it to say “I love you”.
 Also, it can actually be closer to “appreciate” than to “love”, depending on the context, but it always means you “like” that person or animal: